About the oLife Fellowship Programme

 As a fellow in the Dutch oLife Fellowship Programme you are given the opportunity to work on your own interdisciplinary research project with advisors and research institutes of your own choice.

-The first Call for Proposals has closed.
+The first Call for Proposals was completed in 2019.
 Of the 60 eligible candidates, 10 have been offered a position in the oLife Fellowship Programme.

 The oLife Fellowship Programme has 8 positions still available.
-The second Call for Proposals is now open and will close on 26 January 2020 at 23:59 (CET).
+The second Call for Proposals has closed on 26 January 2020 at 23:59 (CET).
+Applications are currently being processed.

 About the research